rust-lang/rfcs/text/0000-new-communication-channels.md

 There has also been discussion about possibly not only creating the new channels but in a sense unifying them using bots that can bridge between them.
 Unfortuantely, the current state of these bots seems to not be at the level of quality to give a good user experience.

+Lastly, this RFC proposes creating new official communication channels, but it does not address where the subteams meet.
+A variant of this proposal could suggest that, for example, Slack be where the subteams meet.
+The difficulty here is that there is no consensus around the best communication channel for subteam meetings.
+As there are likely a number of possibilities here (eg alternating in the same way you might alternate meeting times to accomodate different timezones), I propose we leave this topic to be explored in follow-up proposals.

 # Unresolved questions
 [unresolved]: #unresolved-questions